somethingindependent/thewright-site/_talks/mending-fences-connecting-communities-values.md

 last_modified_at: now
 layout: talk
 ---
 Wrapped up in the Rocky Mountain mindset is a powerful potential to bridge rather than divide through shared experience, open exchange and respectful dialogue.
 Join us for a participatory conversation about Western values.

+## Speakers

+* Cordell Carter II, The Aspen Institute
+* P.T.
+Wood, Wood's High Mountain Distillery

 ## Moderator

-Cordell Carter II, The Aspen Institute
+* TBA